WhatsApp Ireland sets aside €77.5m for possible data compliance fines

 The unit, which employs just 20 people, added that it did not know how much the fines that might ultimately be levied on it could amount to.

+The Data Protection Commission investigation into WhatsApp exameined its compliance with Articles 12 to 14 of the General Data Protection Regulation (GDPR) i in relation to transparency around what information is shared with Facebook.

-The Data Protection Commission earlier this year submitted its draft decision to other EU supervisory authorities on whether WhatsApp has breached EU rules around transparancy and compliance.
-However, it is unknown when a final decision will be announced.
+The commission earlier this year submitted its draft decision to other EU supervisory authorities on whether WhatsApp has breached EU rules around transparancy and compliance.
+It also sent the decision onto WhatsApp for their final submissions which will be taken in to account by the DPC before preparing a draft decision However, it is unknown when a final decision will be announced.

 While it has announced a large number of investigations into tech giants for possible data and compliance breaches, it has yet to issue a single fine.
 It is believed to be close to be close to announcing a decision in relation to an investigation into Twitter, however.